-The Multiple Exposures Gallery presents an exhibition of 18 new photographs of Michael Borek entitled Treachery of Images: The White House.
-The exhibition will be open March 29 – May 8, 2016 and the opening reception will be held on April 16, 2-5 pm.
-The gallery is located at Studio #312 in the Torpedo Factory Art Center, at 105 N. Union Street, Alexandria, VA 22132.
+The Multiple Exposures Gallery presented an exhibition of 18 new photographs of Michael Borek entitled Treachery of Images: The White House.
+The exhibition took place March 29 – May 8, 2016 at Studio #312 in the Torpedo Factory Art Center, at 105 N. Union Street, Alexandria, VA 22132.

 One photograph of Michael Borek was selected for the exhibition Photo’15 juried by Sarah Greenough, Senior Curator and Head, Department of Photographs, National Gallery of Art, Washington, DC.
 The show took place at the Multiple Exposures Gallery, Alexandria, VA, October 20 – November 29, 2015.